JD Degree in California Overview

 These are the Alliant campuses where this program is waiting for you to make your impact.
 Whether you go for a JD degree in San Diego or San Francisco, our campuses are equipped with top faculty members that are ready to teach you the skills needed for your future career in the legal field.
 Click the image to learn more about campuses, and what specific Californian wonders there are to explore.

-Get the Alliant International University experience on your own schedule.
+Get the San Francisco Law School at Alliant International University experience on your own schedule.
 See the variety of classes Alliant offers, and transform your education into impact.

 At Alliant University, our mission is to prepare students for professional careers of service and leadership and promote the discovery and application of knowledge to improve the lives of people in diverse cultures and communities around the world.
 Our Vision is an inclusive world empowered by Alliant alumni.